U.S. charges screaming, incoherent JetBlue pilot

 The incident also came just two weeks after a female flight attendant started ranting about a possible crash over the public address system of an American Airlines plane.
 She, too, was subdued by passengers and crew as the plane returned to the gate at Dallas-Fort Worth International Airport.

-Joyce Hunter, a former account manager with a major airline who is now an associate professor at Saint Xavier University in Chicago, said pilots and flight attendants should have annual evaluations for stress.

-"This is the issue from the vantage point of why we're seeing these meltdowns," said Hunter, who wrote a book titled "Anger in the Air."

-(Additional reporting by Dan Whitcomb, Susan Heavey, Jim Forsyth, John Crawley, Karen Jacobs, and Jilian Mincer; editing by Cynthia Johnston and Todd Eastham)
+(Additional reporting by Dan Whitcomb, Susan Heavey, Jim Forsyth; Editing by Cynthia Johnston and Cynthia Osterman)